 If you're using "software playthrough", it's also possible that problems with your inbuilt sound device (used to play back your recording whilst you are making it) are disrupting the recording.
 Please look at our list of tips on the Updating Sound Device Drivers Wiki page for help.

 Why do I get only a flat line and no sound when I try to record?

 If the red recording cursor moves across the screen but no waveform is drawn behind it (only a flat line), you need to start from the beginning and set up your recording device and input source properly.

 Step 1: input device

-Select the input Recording Device you are using (such as microphone or line-in) in the drop-down selector of the Audacity Device Toolbar.
-The drop-down selector you need is the one with the microphone icon.
+Select the Recording Device you are using (such as microphone or line-in) in the dropdown selector of the Audacity Device Toolbar.
+The dropdown selector you need is the one with the microphone icon.

-If Audacity does not recognise the device, try exiting Audacity and relaunching it, or in current Audacity choose .
-If that does not help:
+If Audacity does not recognize the device, try exiting Audacity and relaunching it, or in current Audacity choose .
+If that does not help, use the following steps.